Rindhujatreesa/impact-of-paleomagnetic-field-weakening-on-atmospheric-radiation-and-dose-rates/README.md

-# Impact of Paleomagnetic field weakening on atmospheric radiation and dose-rates
+# Geomagnetic Field Modeling and Atmospheric CR Induced Ionization Analysis through Ages
 This project computes the global geomagnetic rigidity cutoffs using a real paleomagnetic field model and computes atmospheric ionization and effective dose rates to compare present-day vs excursion scenarios, over latitude and altitude

 ## Objective